Grant Lifetime Activities

 - The activity at which the meal is being served is significant and integral to the goals of the project

-Documentation that supports meals as an allowable charge in an audit may include:
+Documentation that supports meals as an allowable charge in an audit must include:

 - Meeting invitation that describes meeting purpose